joungh93/PyRAF_GMOS_IFU/standard/README.md

 Extract aperture spectra for erg[FLAT]_1? ('NO')
 ```

-* When running ``g1_vmdf.py``, you should check if the fibers are well assigned in the flat data.
+* When running ``g1_vmdf.py``, we should check if the fibers are well assigned in the flat data.
 If there are some missing fibers that makes wrong MDF,  _**please take a note of the locations of the missing fibers**_.
 We have to revise them by revising & running the next code.

 ```
 > run rev_mdf.py